secretGeek/til/linqpad/csv_to_array.md

 Loading a CSV file and turning it into an IEnumerable<T> needs to be a simple activity.

-Below are four different implementations, all pretty simple.
+Below are five different implementations, all pretty simple.
 They use, in order

  * Microsoft.VisualBasic.dll
  * ServiceStack
  * LinqToCsv
  * FileHelpers.net
+ * Powershell (Import-CSV)

 Given a CSV (of crime data) with header row like this: